raphaelmue/dashup/docs/SRS.md

 ### 3.9.3 Software Interfaces

-The dashup application runs in a webbroser.
-We will try to make it work in many different webbrowsers as possible.
+The dashup application runs in a web-browser.
+We will try to make it work in many different web-browsers as possible.

 ### 3.9.4 Communications Interfaces